-Over time, the delicate skin around the eyes can become thin and loose, causing puffiness, dark circles, and sagging tissue under the eyes that can make a person look older or fatigued.
+Over time, the delicate skin around the eyes can become thin and loose, causing puffiness, dark circles, and sagging tissue under the eyes that can make a person look older or tired.
 Whether due to genetics, sun exposure, weight gain, or age, it is possible to correct puffy or wrinkling lower eyelids and achieve a more youthful, natural-looking appearance with a surgical procedure known as lower blepharoplasty.

 - Sun exposure damages the lower eyelid skin

-- Loss of volume in the cheek
+- Loss of volume forms in the cheek

-- Sagging of cheek tissue
+- Sagging begins in the cheek tissue

-The recovery from a lower blepharoplasty will take about 1 to 2 weeks depending on the individual.
+The recovery from a lower blepharoplasty will take about 1-2 weeks depending on the individual.
 During the first week, the patient will experience swelling and bruising.
 This will peak 48 hours after the surgery.
 Vision will be a little hazy as the patient will be placing drops and ointment in the eye.
 There is minimal pain associated with a lower blepharoplasty, but patients will have narcotic pain medications available.
 Stitches placed below the eyelids are dissolvable.
 For fat reposition lower blepharoplasty, the stitches will be removed 1 week after surgery.

 For the best treatment and recovery from a lower blepharoplasty procedure, Dr. Kulbersh invites you to schedule your surgery at Fairview Surgical Suites, an exclusive, single-room operating theater dedicated to facial aesthetic surgery, and Fairview Recovery Retreat, a recovery center where you can relax in a stress-free environment surrounded by aftercare professionals.
 Both facilities are designed to maximize your results and ensure a speedy recovery with the highest level of care.